larseggert/devvm/README.md

 ansible-playbook -i inventory.yml ubuntu.yml
 ```

+The playbook configures the VM to log you out after 30 minutes of inactivity, and it will shut down the VM after at most another 30 minutes of inactivity.
+This is to save costs when you forget to turn off the VM.

 Refrain from changing the VM configuration directly on the VM; instead, make changes to the Ansible playbook and re-run it.